The Camera Teaches Us How To See Without A Camera

 American photographer, Dorothea Lange, is a giant in the history of photography.
-Best known for her famous image titled Migrant Mother made during the time of the Farm Security Act (FSA) in 1936.
+Best known for her famous image titled Migrant Mother, made as a consequence of the Farm Security Act (FSA) in 1936.

 When The World Belonged To Men

 Due to limited opportunities and a radically different social/economic structure few women at that time were able to work in creative fields like photography.

 For Dorothea Lange to have produced such a large body of work, including a number of absolute classics, is an incredible achievement.